-Most listings are in the $20's per square foot per year.
-The Downtown Providence region is experiencing a decrease in rates.
-In the last 3 months, the median rate decreased $26 per sqft per year.
-That's a 54% decrease in rent.
+The typical asking rate per listing is in the $20's per square foot per year.
+The Downtown Providence submarket is going through a a boost in rates.
+In the last 3 months, the median rate rose $4 per sqft per year.
+That's a 18% rise in rent.

-Compared to the rest of the Greater Boston market, the Downtown Providence submarket has smaller rates, so you should have no trouble finding a great deal in this depreciated region.
+Compared to the rest of the Greater Boston market, the Downtown Providence submarket has more expensive rates, and you'll need to pay a premium to be in this hot region.

-In the last 90 days, 3 listings have come on the market, which means office spaces might be going fast.
-You'll want to be prepared to tour spaces as quick as possible.
+In the last 90 days, 15 listings have been listed, which means new listings most likley are going fast.
+You'll want to be prepared to make an offer immediately.
+About 20% of the available space in the Downtown Providence are subleases, so you might be able to snag a great spot on a short term.
 There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.

-Even though the median size is 4,700 sqft, there are still 0 leases below 2,000 sqft.
-Most buildings in this market are approximately 6 stories.
+Even though the median size is 7,360 sqft, there are still 0 spaces below 2,000 sqft.
+Most properties in this region are approximately 6 stories.
 Most buildings in this market were built in 1972 and are Class A.

-A large portion of this area is residential, but there's plenty of office_space.
-Waste services is the dominant industry in this region.
-Commute by walking is the most popular way to get to work amongst Downtown Providence residents.
+A large portion of this region is residential, but there's plenty of office_space.
+Waste services is the dominant industry in this area.
+Commute by walking is the most popular way to get to work amongst Downtown Providence folk.
 Commuting more than an hour and a half a day is the norm for those who opt to reside in this part of town.